-Hitting a $200,000 Bentley, $100,000 Porsche or even a modest $50,000 Infiniti with your car is likely to be a headache that will make you wish you’d ridden the bus, especially if you’ve bought the cheapest car insurance possible.
+Hitting a $200,000 Bentley, $100,000 Porsche or even a modest $50,000 Infiniti with your car will be a headache that will make you wish you’d ridden the bus, especially if you have minimal car insurance.

 Most states require at least $10,000 to $25,000 in liability car insurance to cover property damage, with California and Pennsylvania demanding the least at $5,000.
 The unlucky driver who hits a Bentley, or any car worth more than his or her liability coverage, is on the hook for damages beyond the policy limits, says Penny Gusner, CarInsurance.com senior consumer analyst.

 That’s all cars, not just the fancy ones.
-There’s about a one in 12 chance that if you cause an accident it will include a car that cost $56,000 or more new, according to Autodata Corp. figures.
+There’s about a one in 12 chance that if you cause an accident, it will include a car that costs $56,000 or more new, according to Autodata Corp. figures.

-Having the minimum amount of liability coverage for property damage is only part of the hole that you can dig yourself into if you hit an expensive car.
+Having the minimum liability coverage for property damage is only part of the hole you can dig yourself into if you hit an expensive car.
 There are also bodily injury liability limits that vary by state.

-In California, the minimums are $15,000 per person injured and $30,000 per accident.
-If the Bentley driver and a passenger are injured in our hypothetical accident and the hospital bills are more than $30,000, you’re stuck paying the difference.
+The minimum in California is $15,000 per person injured and $30,000 per accident.
+If the Bentley driver and a passenger are injured in our hypothetical accident, and the hospital bills are more than $30,000, you’re stuck paying the difference.